 How do I deal with the pain?
+What is the best weed for pain?
 Is there a pill for this?
 These are the questions most epileptic patients ask themselves day in day out.
 This pain sometimes becomes unbearable, while the seizures come from time to time, and all you can think of is how well you can handle it.

 The use of medical marijuana in the treatment of epilepsy and other neurological conditions has been on the limelight in the recent past.
-You’ll find some health practitioners who do not recommend medical marijuana as an epilepsy treatment option while others are for the idea.
+You’ll find some health practitioners who do not recommend indica or sitiva for epilepsy treatment option while others are for the idea.
 But after research conducted on medical marijuana showed the compound has numerous health benefits, many countries and states in the world have since legalized its usage.

 Getting your medical marijuana card is a simple process.
 Click on the button below.

 A considerable number of patients have to adopt the usage of medical marijuana since they can’t control the seizures using the standard epilepsy treatment procedures.
 Owing to this trend, the anti-medical marijuana fraction of the populace has significantly reduced over the years—with fundamental changes in their perception regarding marijuana and medical marijuana.

 So, what is a seizure?
 How does medical marijuana help in managing them?